-Opportunities exist for the property trails to connect with other local and regional trails in the area17 as noted in the discussion of the phasing plan below.
-This proposed Conceptual Public Recreational Use Pilot Program will focus on low impact recreational activities to minimize conflict between recreation, resource protection and conservation efforts, and wildlife use of the property.
+Opportunities exist for the property trails to connect with other local and regional trails in the area as noted in the discussion of the phasing plan below.
+This proposed Conceptual Public Recreational Use Pilot Program will focus on low impact recreational activities on the Saddle Club Preservation Property to minimize conflict between recreation, resource protection and conservation efforts, and wildlife use.
 The Agency acknowledges the economic and health benefits of parks, including but not limited to the following: